Freedom (Jimi Hendrix song): Releases and charts

 "Freedom" was released March 5, 1971, when it was used as the opening track on The Cry of Love, the first posthumous Hendrix album.
 In the US, the song was also released as a single and was only one of two posthumous Hendrix singles to appear on the Billboard Hot 100, where it reached number 59.
+In Canada the song reached number 70.

+Record World said "The late genius' credo of personal liberation is breathtaking to hear again and again."